In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is wounded healer.

-Jung’s wounded healer archetype uses their own woundedness to promote healing and empathetic understanding.
-This would require that the healer be able to acknowledge their own woundedness and have made substantial progress in their own recovery.
+Jung associated Chiron with the archetype of the wounded healer, who uses their own woundedness to promote healing and empathetic understanding.
+This would require that the healer be able to acknowledge their own wounds and have made substantial progress in their own recovery.
 Wounded healers are able to walk alongside the client/patient rather than acting as their superior, and careful self-disclosure may promote hope for recovery.

 Wounded healers in multiple fields

-A paper in the journal Mental Health and Social Inclusion found that most of the existing literature on mental health clinicians who have a mental illness focused on the wounded healer role, with clinicians identifying that they were more empathetic and effective as a result of their own illness.
+Most of the existing literature on mental health clinicians who have a mental illness focused on the power of the wounded healer role, with clinicians identifying that they were more empathetic and effective as a result of their own illness.

 Personally, I think the wounded healer role is a highly valuable one.
 It probably doesn’t get the attention it deserves, as stigma is a very real challenge that keeps many people silent, but many of the benefits for the client will still be there even if wounded healers aren’t disclosing their woundedness to anyone.

 Have you ever been treated by a wounded healer that you’ve been aware of?

 Because I’d like to be able to share the stories of wounded healers, I’m starting a series of interviews featuring people with mental illness or other significant mental health challenges who are in mental health professional roles or some other helping role that supports people’s mental wellbeing (e.g. coaches).
 For details, visit the wounded healer interview series page.

 - Benziman, G., Kannai, R., & Ahmad, A. (2011).
 The wounded healer as cultural archetype.
 Comparative Literature and Culture, 14(1), article 11.